jamf/Setup-Manager/ConfigurationProfile.md

 This will run [Installomator](https://github.com/Installomator/Installomator) to install a given label.

-Note: by default, Setup manager will add `NOTIFY=silent` to the arguments to suppress notfications.
+Note: by default, Setup manager will add `NOTIFY=silent` to the arguments to suppress notifications.
 You can override this in the `arguments`.

 #### `installomator`